dymaczew/fs20icam/LabGuides/Exercise7/README.md

-# Exercise 7 Creating a custom Event Policy, Incident Policy, and Threshold
+# Creating a custom Event Policy, Incident Policy, and Threshold

 [Go back to the Table of Contents](../../README.md)